Please note that 2019 is our graduate admissions 'off year.' Our next deadline is January 15, 2020, for the class to enter September 2020.

-We have a strong commitment to cultural diversity.
-This commitment is reflected in our faculty and our curriculum, as well as our Multicultural Theater Certificate, for which we soon hope to have a graduate program counterpart.
-Graduate students will find faculty mentors who specialize in African-American, African, Latino, and Spanish-language theater, as well as feminism and gender studies.
+We have a strong commitment to cultural diversity that is reflected in our faculty and our curriculum.
+Graduate students will find faculty mentors who specialize in African-American, African, Latinx, and Spanish-language theater, as well as feminism and gender studies.

 Graduate Program Director